 This multidisciplinary module is an ideal starting point if you have little or no previous knowledge of the sciences, technology and mathematics.
 It’ll help develop your study skills in advance of your OU qualification, and you get to explore a number of STEM subjects including science, engineering and design, environment, mathematics, and computing and IT.

 View full details of Science, technology and maths Access module

 By the time you achieve your qualification, you’ll have developed a range of transferable skills that are highly valued in the labour market – such as analytical, numerical and communication skills, teamworking, problem solving and proficiency in using computers.
 You’ll also have a good understanding of where your strengths and interests lie, and be well prepared for your next step – whether it’s further study or employment.

 With a physics qualification you’re well placed to enter both scientific and non-scientific jobs.
-The logical, reasoned approach needed for physics study is relevant to a wide range of financial, business and public sector employment, so those with a good knowledge of physics and of its methods and techniques – particularly those who have good communication and interpersonal skills – are in demand.
+The logical, reasoned approach needed for physics study is relevant to a wide range of private and public sector employment, so those with a good knowledge of physics and of its methods and techniques – particularly those who have good communication and interpersonal skills – are in demand.